RoryOfByrne/rocktheboat/collections/_posts/2019-01-13-autopilot.md

 7. Add spaghetti and mix around for 30 seconds
 8. Serve.

 Recipes allow non-chefs to cook arbitrarily complex meals with minimal thought.
 This is exactly what I want, but for everything.
-They're called __playbooks__, and they allow me to get stuff done without requiring any extra thought.
-After a while, they become habits, and that's when you start to reach the God-like level of getting stuff done.
+After a while, they become habits.

 <p class="quote">Playbooks become habits, and habits are frictionless</p>